archrave/Hazeshock-FPS-Game/README.md

 The post-processing effects include HDR, Bloom, Depth of Field, Colour Correction and Shawdows

 ## Animations
-All the animations are created inside Unity's Animation Tab.
+All the animations are created inside Unity's Animation Tab from scratch.
 All of them are stored in /HAZESHOCK/Assets/Animations

 ## Scripting
 All Scripts are coded in C#, and are located in: HAZESHOCK/Assets/Scripts